Connect with us!

 It may sound like a silly thing to regulate, right?
 We have three very distinct reasons for eliminating the use of clotheslines on our campground.

-2. We do not allow campers to "cut" through each other's campsites, but it does happen.
-Clotheslines present a hazard for those people as they may not see them and inadvertently be injured.
+2. We do not allow campers to “cut” through each other’s campsites, but it happens.
+Clotheslines present a hazard for those people, as they may not see them and inadvertently be injured.

-3. This reason might seem less important on a grand scale, but really important to us.
-You will hear us say, "This is a campground, not a housing development".
-There is nothing wrong with housing developments, they are an essential housing option.
 We believe you camp because you want to be surrounded by nature.
-We do not want campground views obstructed by clotheslines full of brightly colored towels, bathing suits, dish towels, sleeping bags, blankets and wet socks.
+We don't want the campground views blocked by a line of clothes featuring bright towels, bathing suits, dish towels, sleeping bags, blankets, and damp socks.
 What should you do with wet items?
-If you have an RV, we suggest purchasing a bumper mounted clothesline or get folding clothes drying rack that can be placed in an inconspicuous space on your campsite.
-We also have clothes dryers in our Laundry Center that can be used right now by appointment, due to COVID.
+If you own an RV, we recommend buying a bumper-mounted clothesline or collapsible clothes drying rack that can be installed in a discrete spot on your campsite.
+In view of COVID, our Laundry Center has clothes dryers that are available for use with a prior appointment.

 What is your cancellation policy?